Le Kov

-Le Kov ("a place of memory" in Cornish) is the second studio album by Welsh singer-songwriter Gwenno.
+Le Kov ("a place of memory" in Cornish) is the second studio album by Welsh-Cornish singer-songwriter Gwenno.
 It was released on 2 March 2018 on Heavenly Recordings.
 The first single from the album is "Tir Ha Mor (Land and Sea)".
 Heavenly Recordings claim Gwenno felt a duty to make her second album entirely in Cornish as a record of the living language.